Month: July 2016

 I give both Bleecker Street and Ray’s 5 star reviews.

 It took us two full days and walking over twenty miles to see what we wanted to see in New York City.
 And…as you might guess…we still didn’t see it all, but I wasn’t going to talk Jerl into going back any time soon.
 Big cities aren’t really our thing and New York City is about as big as they come.
 I’m not into big cities either, but I do enjoy NYC so I could have easily gone back for a third or fourth day to do some more exploring, but I think I would’ve had to go it alone.
-I’ll post our NYC explorations in the order we had them.

 On day one we spent over half the day at Ellis Island and Liberty Island so we didn’t even reach NYC until around one in the afternoon.
 We used the Statue Cruises ferry to hop from the New Jersey side to the NYC side so we wouldn’t have to drive in NYC at all.
 We landed in NYC in Battery Park and started our trek north through the city.

 The 9/11 Memorial was our first stop.
 A few things about NYC stood out for me.
 One of them was the sheer number of NYPD Officers out and about at certain locations.
 At the 9/11 Memorial, there were quite a few officers keeping watch.
 Staying vigilant.
+The 9/11 Memorial was beautiful.
+Simple and clean.

 Our next stop was the Brooklyn Bridge…along with about a million other people.
 The Brooklyn Bridge was completed in 1883 and was the first bridge to link Manhattan and Brooklyn.
 We walked part way across the bridge, but we were pressed for time and watching the weather which was calling for rain.
 I would love to go back and go to DUMBO to get a good shot of the whole bridge.
-I’m hoping that one of these days…in a far off future…I’ll be able to talk Jerl into going back.
+I’m hoping that one of these days…in a far off future…I’ll be able to talk Jerl into going back to NYC.

+Our next stop was Chinatown.
+The boys were starving so we grabbed some dumplings from Fried Dumpling to eat on our way to our next destination.
 I’d been to Chinatown before when I took a trip to NYC with a bestie of mine way back when I was in Junior High…so I knew what we were in for.
 The boys…I think they had a bit of culture shock.
-I could have spent the entire day roaming around China Town!
+One of the reasons I wanted us all to go to the big cities and explore them was to expand the boys’ bubble.
+Traveling changes your view on things…what you see…who you meat… I wanted the boys to step (safely) outside their comfort zone and expand their views.

 I saw several people taking selfies with the wall above.
 It’s pretty and I probably would have had one of the boys take a pic of me and Jerl there…but we couldn’t make it across the street and we didn’t want to walk all the way back to it.
-I know…sounds lazy…but our feet were starting to scream at us so, we walked on.
+I know…sounds lazy…but our feet were starting to scream at us… so we walked on.
 We made it all the way up to Washington Square (which was packed with people) where we grabbed a slice of pizza on Bleecker Street and some tacos from Otto’s.

 It was close to five-ish at this point and we were all tired so we called it a day and made our way back to our ferry to head home.